 -- Luisa Feliz '05 resident, Spanish House 2004-2004

-The application deadline for 2017-2018 is Monday, February 20th 2017.
-All theme house applications will go through the StarRez Housing Portal.
-Please note that students who accept a placement in a theme house will be removed from General Room Draw.
-Theme House Room Draw will take place after General Room Draw is complete.
+All theme house applications will go through the Amherst College Housing Portal.
+Please note that students who accept a placement in a theme house will be removed from General Housing Selection.
+Theme Community Selection will take place after General Housing Selection is complete.
 Acceptance to a theme house does not guarantee assignment to a single room.

-The Spanish House is an academic Theme House, located in Newport House, on the Amherst College campus, which can accommodate about fifteen students plus three Spanish Language Assistants.
-It is governed by the faculty of the Spanish Department, and administered by the Dean of Students through the Residential Life Department.
-In addition to the Spanish House, Newport House also hosts the French House.
+The Spanish Language House is an academic Theme Community, located in Newport House, on the Amherst College campus, which can accommodate about fifteen students plus three Spanish Language Assistants.
+It is governed by the faculty of the Spanish Department, and administered by the Dean of Students through the Office of Residential Life.
+In addition to the Spanish House, Newport House also hosts La Casa, the Latinx Culture House.

 The primary purpose of the House is to provide its residents with a supportive and enthusiastic environment that encourages and facilitates the exchange of the Spanish language, and promotes the Hispanic culture.
 The House also seeks to enrich the life of the campus by serving as a forum in which all Spanish-speakers at Amherst can engage in activities that are conducted in Spanish, and are related to the Spanish language and Hispanic culture.